 Exagen (XGN) Gets a Buy Rating from Canaccord Genuity

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Exagen with a $24.50 average price target, representing a 66.4% upside.
-In a report released yesterday, BTIG also reiterated a Buy rating on the stock with a $23.00 price target.
+Exagen has an analyst consensus of Strong Buy, with a price target consensus of $24.50, implying a 95.4% upside from current levels.
+In a report issued on May 12, BTIG also reiterated a Buy rating on the stock with a $23.00 price target.

 See today’s analyst top recommended stocks >>